synabreu/Swift/README.md

 # Swift
-This repository is the summary of all what I learned about Swift.
+This repository is the open sources of all what I made based on Swift 3 or higher version.
+If you know more information, please visit my blogs - http://synabreu.wordpress.com

 1. AddToIntegers : This is the first swift project I've made.
-So Add two Integers number, and then print the sum of numbers based on the console program on the macOS.
+In reference, add two Integer numbers, and then print the sum of numbers, which is based on the console program on the macOS.